 Equivalent linear modeling

-In the previous chapter, the Belleville washer-protected CVT system was analyzed using a nonlinear dynamic procedure.
+In the previous chapter, the Belleville Washer-protected CVT system was analyzed using a nonlinear dynamic procedure.
 In this chapter, an alternate approach is presented using an equivalent linear approach.
 This approach may be better suited for practical use as well as provides insights in terms of system frequency and damping ratio.
 First, an equivalent linear model obtained by fitting to experimental measurements is presented; the frequencies and damping ratios so obtained are used as reference for the second approach.
 In the second approach, equivalent stiffnesses and damping ratios are obtained graphically from the moment-rotation hysteresis curves.

 Identifying equivalent frequency and damping ratio from measurements